Battle of Sekigahara: Western Army defectors

 Regardless of what actually transpired, the turncoat Kobayakawa forces overwhelmed Yoshitsugu's position, as according to Nakatomi Yūhan-ki (臣祐範記), "The armies of Kamigata (referring to Western Army) had the upper hand, until Kobayakawa Hideaki betrayed them and attacked them from behind with over 15,000 men.".
-At the same time, Yoshitsugu's troops also engaged the units led by Tōdō Takatora, while subsequently Oda Nagamasu and Honda Tadakatsu moving forward and intercept the Toda Katsunari units which on their way attacking Madanori's flank, thus resulting in Katsunari's death in combat.
+At the same time, Yoshitsugu's troops also engaged the units led by Tōdō Takatora, while subsequently Oda Nagamasu and Honda Tadakatsu moved forward and intercepted the Toda Katsunari units attacking Masanori's flank.
+This intercepting movement resulted in Katsunari's death in combat.

 Following the defection of Hideaki, Western Army leaders Wakisaka Yasuharu, Ogawa Suketada, Akaza Naoyasu and Kutsuki Mototsuna also changed sides, further turning the battle in the Eastern Army's favor.
 These four commanders are recorded to have established contact and concluded deals with Tōdō Takatora, one of the main commanders of the Eastern Army, several days before the battle.

 Mōri Terumoto, then daimyō of the Mōri clan, also defected from the Western Army during the battle by keeping his forces entrenched at Osaka Castle rather than joining the battle, then sending his vassal Kikkawa Hiroie to quietly surrender to Ieyasu afterward.
 Professor Yoshiji Yamasaki of Toho University states that any neutrality-for-territorial-preservation agreement was ineffective at best and badly backfired for the Mōri at worst, as their domains were greatly reduced by the Tokugawa following the battle, and some Mōri troops notably did fight with the Western Army at Sekigahara rather than maintaining their neutrality.
 Sentiments of defection were divided among the Mōri; Mōri Hidemoto, cousin of and commander under Terumoto, genuinely attempted to meet and aid the Western Army, though his efforts were sabotaged by Hiroie, who, under the pretense of being busy eating his meal, stationed his troops in front of Hidemoto, obstructing them from advancing and relieving Mitsunari.
 Hiroie also obstructed another Western Army contingent led by daimyō Chōsokabe Morichika from marching and attacking the Tokugawa forces.